fennel-ai/client/docs/pages/api-reference/sources/postgres.md

 #### Errors
 <Expandable title="Connectivity Issues">
-Fennel tries to test the connection with your Postgres during sync itself so any connectivity issue (e.g. wrong host name, username, password etc) is flagged as as an error during sync with the real Fennel servers.
+Fennel tries to test the connection with your Postgres during `commit` itself so any connectivity issue (e.g. wrong host name, username, password etc) is flagged as as an error during commit with the real Fennel servers.

-Note: Mock client can not talk to any external data source and hence is unable to do this validation at sync time.
+Note: Mock client can not talk to any external data source and hence is unable to do this validation at commit time.
 </Expandable>

 <Expandable title="Schema mismatch errors">